-This is actually an expected result: in the absence of any trade-off, the equilibrium abundance R is a linear function of either bmax or dmin, but when they are allowed to vary according to the trade-off, R is a nonlinear function of bmax, and nonlinear averaging would cause a decrease in population abundance due to Jensen’s inequality (Hart et al. 2016).
-This result indicates that trait variation per se is one factor that may limit the populations in our simulations from achieving the expected ecological equilibria.

-Comparison 2: In our second set of simulations, we sought to determine whether the stochasticity generated by low population size altered evolutionary outcomes.
+The effect of demographic stochasticity on evolutionary outcomes.—In our second set of simulations, we sought to determine whether the stochasticity generated by low population size and the resultant below-expected average abundances altered evolutionary outcomes.
 In this comparison, we varied only the strength of density dependence, and we found that all populations grew towards the expected ecological equilibrium and bmax evolved towards the ESS (Figure 3, 1st, 2nd, and 5th rows).
-Although no population was able to grow or evolve as fast as expected from QG (Figure 3, 1st and 2nd rows), the population experiencing the least density dependence converged to the expected eco-evolutionary equilibrium.
+Although no population was able to grow or evolve as fast as expected from QG (Figure 3, 1st and 2nd rows), the population experiencing the least density dependence converged to the expected eco-evolutionary equilibrium while the populations with higher density dependence lagged behind.
 The depiction of the eco-evolutionary dynamics in the phase plane (Fig. 3, row 5) is also illustrative: the initial ecological dynamics are much faster than the evolutionary dynamics (the initial movement in the phase plane is mostly in the direction of increasing population abundance), and then both abundance and the trait increase together towards the eco-evolutionary equilibrium given by the orange point (Fig. 3, 5th row).